 Click Add Public IP with DNS.

-Public IP addresses cannot be attached to network adapters on Manual networks.
+Public IP addresses can’t be attached to network adapters on Manual networks.
 If Add Public IP with DNS is missing, create an automatic network, attach the VM to it, and then repeat the steps above to add the public IP address on the new network adapter.